Jeffrey-P-McAteer/transfer-table-2023/readme.md

 Escape key, tab key, '000' key, '.' key:
     Emergency stop.
 Table will halt within 400 steps of keypress.
+    Table will not be operable from electronic controls for the next 2 seconds after stopping.

 Type in a number and hit enter: